AUTOMATIC1111/stable-diffusion-webui/Features.md

 Some models were trained with this kind of tweak, so setting this value helps produce better results on those models.

 ## Extra noise
-Adds additional noise from the latent representation of the input image, determined by the setting, defaulting to `0`.
+Adds additional noise from the random seed, determined by the setting, defaulting to `0`.
 Implemented in [#12564](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/12564), available in settings under `img2img` -> `Extra noise multiplier for img2img and hires fix`.
 As noted in the UI, it should always be lower than the denoising strength used to yield the best results.

 One purpose for this tweak is to add back additional detail into hires fix.
-It is somewhat of a cross between GAN upscaling and latent upscaling.
+For a very simplified understanding, you may think of it as a cross between GAN upscaling and latent upscaling.

 The below example is of a 512x512 image with hires fix applied, using a GAN upscaler (4x-UltraSharp), at a denoising strength of 0.45.
 The image on the right utilizes this extra noise tweak.
 Extra noise = 0             |  Extra noise = 0.2